drhsqlite/pikchr/doc/userman.md

 [covered separately][embed].
 For the purpose of this tutorial, we will only write pure Pikchr scripts without the surrounding markup.
-To experiment with Pikchr, visit the [](/pikchrshow) page on the website hosting this document (preferrably in a separate window).
+To experiment with Pikchr, visit the [](/pikchrshow) page on the website hosting this document (preferably in a separate window).
 Type in the following script and press the Preview button:
 <a id="firstdemo"></a>